 Ethical issues related to sponsoring institution

-- Benefits to the individual, community or society refer to any sort of favourable outcome of the research, whether direct or indirect.
-The social and scientific value of research should justify the risk, which is the probability of causing discomfort or harm anticipated as physical, psychological, social, economic or legal.
+- Benefits to the individual, community, or society refer to any sort of favorable outcome of the research, whether direct or indirect.
+The social and scientific value of research should justify the risk, which is the probability of causing discomfort or harm anticipated as physical, psychological, social, economic, or legal.

 Informed consent process-